zcash/zips/zip-####.rst

 As BP is the parent organization of ECC it is expected they may publish joint reports.

-It is expected that ECC, ZF, and Major Grant recipients will be focused primarily (in their attention and resources) on Zcash.
+It is expected that ECC, ZF, and ZCG will be focused primarily (in their attention and resources) on Zcash.
 Thus, they MUST promptly disclose: